 What is ACCESS?

-Volunteer Commitment: Volunteers meet one hour weekly with a monthly super-activity for all participants.
-Program runs Fall and Winter.
+Volunteer Commitment: Volunteers plan weekly activities for the child they mentor with a monthly super-activity for all participants.

 How do I get involved?